Buying guide

 Gravity MP

-A comfortable control racket with a generous feel, useful for players who want precision without harshness.
+A comfortable control racket for players who want precision and feel without a harsh response.

 ProKennex